terminusdb/terminusdb-docs/readme/terminusx-db/reference-guides/http-api.md

 }
 ```

-Creates a new branch as specified by the URI, starting from the branch given by `origin` or empty if it is unspecified.
+This creates a new branch as specified by the URI, starting from the branch given by `origin` or empty if it is unspecified.

 ### Example: